Page Header Image

 Q. What are the costs to join Wilkins Casting?

 A. There are no fees to be merely represented by our agency.
 Our agency roster is what clients use to select children & adults for work.
-We take a £40 admin fee from the first job booked with us on the Child contract (this is split per the first 4 jobs) and £40 admin fee from the first job booked with us on the Adult Division contract.
+We take a £40 admin fee from the first job booked with us on the Child contract (this is split per the first 4 jobs) and £42 admin fee from the first job booked with us on the Artist Division contract.
+This includes the £2 book fee that is taken from every confirmed booking through us. (child division exempt from this fee).

 Q. What is our commission rate & are we an exclusive agency?